-- 4.1.1 Prospective students must apply for admission to programmes not later than the determined programme specific closing dates as stipulated on the official UJ website.
+- 4.1.1 Prospective students must apply for admission to programmes not later than the determined programme-specific closing dates as stipulated on the official UJ website.
 Application dates may change subject to the approval by the Management Executive Committee (MEC).
 An annually determined application fee is payable for paper applications.
 Online applications are free. - 4.1.2 Applicants may only apply for two contact undergraduate study choices and two contact postgraduate study choices.
 These study choices may not be amended once they have been submitted.
-Undergraduate applicants, however, will be permitted to add one additional choice during late enquiries of the academic year applied for. - 4.1.3 Admission is subject to selection in accordance with programme-specific admission requirements and selection criteria determined by the Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 4.1.4 The University has the right to revoke or amend the admission status of an applicant and cancel or refuse the registration of an applicant or student who provided incorrect information and/or documentation material to an application for admission or re-admission, or who omitted to provide information or documentation material to an application for admission or re-admission. - 4.1.5 No notice regarding an applicant's admission status is official and binding on the University, unless it has been sent by email to an applicant from the University's server or uploaded by the University to the online Student Portal application status page. - 4.1.6 Admission is also subject to: - (a) the University's Enrolment Management Plan approved by the DHET, Senate and Faculty Boards; - (b) caps for elective modules as approved; - (c) professional regulatory requirements where programmes are regulated by external regulatory boards/councils; - (d) Senate-approved selection, placement and admission tests (if applicable); - (e) caps on enrolment into fully online programmes as determined annually by faculties. - 4.2 General minimum admission requirement principles for undergraduate programmes (Refer to the UJ Prospectus/website for the requirements per qualification and faculty.) - 4.2.1 Admission requirements and compliance with the legal endorsement for undergraduate programmes for study at the University are as follows: - (a) A National Senior Certificate (NSC) with higher certificate endorsement is a legal requirement for admission to a higher certificate. - (b) An NSC with diploma endorsement is a legal requirement for admission to an undergraduate diploma.
+Undergraduate applicants, however, will be permitted to add one additional choice during the late enquiries period of the academic year applied for. - 4.1.3 Admission is subject to selection in accordance with programme-specific admission requirements and selection criteria determined by the Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations.

+- 4.1.4 The University has the right to revoke or amend the admission status of an applicant and cancel or refuse the registration of an applicant or student who provided incorrect information and/or documentation material to an application for admission or readmission, or who omitted to provide information or documentation material to an application for admission or re-admission. - It is compulsory for applicants from other universities to indicate details of previous (a) higher education studies undertaken either in the current year(s) or prior to this application.
+Studies must be declared: - (i) regardless of whether your application is in the same field or in a different field of study; - regardless of whether studies were cancelled prior to completion; or (ii) - should you wish to carry over any credits. - (b) UJ reserves the right to review and revoke the admission or registration status of an applicant where an applicant did not disclose details of previous studies undertaken. - 4.1.5 No notice regarding an applicant's admission status is official and binding on the University unless it has been sent by email to an applicant from the University's server or uploaded by the University to the online Student Portal application status page. - (a) The University of Johannesburg reserves the right to review and revoke the admission or registration status of an applicant where the University establishes that there is an administrative oversight.
+In such an instance, the University will rectify the error and communicate the change to the applicant.

+4.1.6 Admission is also subject to:

+- (a) the University's Enrolment Management Plan approved by the DHET, Senate and Faculty Boards; - (b) caps for elective modules as approved; - (c) professional regulatory requirements where programmes are regulated by external regulatory boards/councils; - (d) Senate-approved selection, placement and admission tests (if applicable); - (e) caps on enrolment into fully online programmes as determined annually by faculties. - 4.2 General minimum admission requirement principles for undergraduate programmes (Refer to the UJ Prospectus/website for the requirements per qualification and faculty.) - 4.2.1 Admission requirements and compliance with the legal endorsement for undergraduate programmes for study at the University are as follows: - (a) A National Senior Certificate (NSC) with a higher certificate endorsement is a legal minimum requirement for admission to a higher certificate. - (b) A National Senior Certificate (NSC) with diploma endorsement is a legal minimum requirement for admission to an undergraduate diploma.